AppFair/appfair.github.io/index.md

 ### How can I notarize my App Fair app?
 <a name="notarization"/>

-By default, apps built by the fair-ground system are not "notarized", as this requires a paid developer subscription.
+Notarization is a paid malware scanning service.
+Since the fair-ground scans release artifacts for malware, notarization provides minimal additional protection, and so Apps built by the fair-ground system do not require notarization.

 Apps installed by the App Fair catalog browser or using the homebrew cask do not require notarization.

 Individual app forks can, optionally, configure automatic notarization of their app releases using [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for the organization.
 To perform notarization, add the following secrets to the organization containing the app fork: